Republicans block attempt to add rape, incest exemptions to Missouri’s abortion ban

 During his State of the State address last month, Gov. Mike Parson touted that since the constitutional right to an abortion was overturned in June 2022, there had been zero abortions in Missouri.
 However, the governor did not account for legal abortions that happened under the state’s medical emergencies exemption.

-In 2023, there were 37 abortions performed in Missouri, and between June and December of 2022, there were 15 abortions performed in the state, according to data obtained by The Independent from the Missouri Department of Health and Senior Services.
+In 2023, 37 abortions were performed in Missouri, and between June and December of 2022, 15 abortions were performed in the state, according to data obtained by The Independent from the Missouri Department of Health and Senior Services.

 State Sen. Mike Moon, a Republican from Ash Grove who has filed legislation to impose criminal penalties on women who seek abortions, spent 12 minutes listing well-known people conceived through rape or incest after suggesting authorities shoot or castrate rapists.